• SAME DAY PRINTING

 How to Obtain an EAN Number

-EAN used for: GS1 Office 3rd Party Reseller Internally Assigned
+EAN used for: GS1 Office Internally Assigned

 Items being sold by large national retailer such as; Walmart, Kroger, The Home Depot, Amazon, Target and JC Penney.